alepape/castplorer/README.md

 ## How to use it

-clone the repo and use your favourite PHP web server to host
+clone the repo and use your favourite PHP web server to host.
+Make sure the folder where you host has writing rights for the httpd server so the config file and logs can be created.

 ## Features